Moduli space of genus one curves on cubic threefold: Non-free components

 \end{enumerate} Next, we compute the actual dimension of $M$.
 Since the morphisms parametrized by $M$ factors through $\CY$ by definition, we may regard $M$ as a locus inside $\Mor(E,\CY)$.
 Consider the following morphism

 sending $[f]$ to $[\pi_B\circ f]$.
 The fibre of $\phi$ is the space of sections $S_\CL$, and $\dim \Mor(E,B) = 1$ because any morphism $g:E\to B$ is a composition of translation and isogeny by \cite[Chapter III]{Sil86}.
-This gives $\dim S_\CL + \dim \Mor(E,B) = 2d-3b$.
+This gives $\dim S_\CL + \dim \Mor(E,B) \leqslant 2d - 3b + 1$.

-Denote $f' = ev\circ f$.
-We compute the expected dimension of the component in $\Mor(E,X)$ parametrizing the image of $f'$.
+Denote by $f'$ the composition $ev\circ f$.
+We compute the expected dimension of the component in $\Mor(E,X)$ parametrizing $f'$.
 Since the image of $C_0$ is the cone point of $Y$ and $F$ is a line on the ruling, we have